UTHealth-Ontology/GOBOT/README.md

 **Clone the Repository:**

-Clone the GOBOT repository to your local machine using Git:
+*Clone the GOBOT repository to your local machine using Git

 **Open in QT Creator:**

-Open QT Creator (make sure you have QT version 6 or higher installed).
+*Open QT Creator (make sure you have QT version 6 or higher installed).

 **Build the Project:**

-Locate the `.pro` file at `src/GOBOT/GOBOT.pro` in the cloned repository.
+*Locate the `.pro` file at `src/GOBOT/GOBOT.pro` in the cloned repository.
-Open the `.pro` file in QT Creator.
+*Open the `.pro` file in QT Creator.
-Build the project by clicking the "Run" button or selecting "Build" from the menu.
+*Build the project by clicking the "Run" button or selecting "Build" from the menu.

 **Run GOBOT:**

-After successfully building the project, you can run GOBOT directly from QT Creator.
+*After successfully building the project, you can run GOBOT directly from QT Creator.

 **Configure Preferences:**

-Set your preferences, such as "Build Settings" or "Project Settings," in QT Creator settings if needed.
+*Set your preferences, such as "Build Settings" or "Project Settings," in QT Creator settings if needed.

 # Documentation
 For detailed usage instructions and documentation on ROBOT commands, refer to the official [ROBOT documentation](https://robot.obolibrary.org/).